-Traditional Deviled Eggs are made with just a few ingredients, making them creamy, irresistible and delicious.
-This bite size egg is not just for big family dinners, it’s also a healthy snack and a great appetizer at your next party.
+Deviled Eggs are made with just a few ingredients, making them creamy, irresistible, and delicious.
+This bite-size egg is not just for big family dinners, they are also a healthy snack and a great appetizer at your next party.

 DEVILED EGG INGREDIENTS

 - Large Eggs - Fresh eggs tend to be harder to peel.
 If possible, plan ahead and let eggs sit in the fridge for 7 - 10 days.

 - Mayonnaise - Full fat mayonnaise is my preference.
 You could also use Miracle Whip or plain Greek yogurt for a slightly different flavor.